Stock Analysis · General Motors Company (GM)

 Overview

-General Motors Company (GM) is a global vehicle manufacturer best known for designing, building, and selling cars, trucks, and SUVs under brands such as Chevrolet, GMC, Cadillac, and Buick.
-Beyond selling vehicles, GM also operates a large financing business that supports retail buyers and dealers, which can meaningfully affect results across economic cycles.
+General Motors Company (GM) is a global vehicle and mobility company best known for designing, manufacturing, and selling trucks, SUVs, and cars under brands such as Chevrolet, GMC, Cadillac, and Buick.
+Beyond building vehicles, GM also runs a large financing operation that supports vehicle sales by offering retail and dealer financing, and it is investing in software-enabled services and electric vehicles (EVs) as part of its longer-term strategy.

 Key Figures